jasompi/mlxgpt/README.md

-# Implement the GPT2 model using MLS
+# Implement the GPT2 model using MLX framework

 Following the [LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) implemented the GPT-2 model from scratch using Apple's [MLX](https://opensource.apple.com/projects/mlx/) framework that run faster on Apple Silicon.